jetk/playbook/are-right-a-lot.md

 Change your mind
 Train good instincts by making bad decisions
 Stubborn on vision, flexible on details
-Rated 1/14 surprising by Beelzeos
+Rated 1/14 by Bezos for leaders